-Here's where I hit a dilemma.
+Here was where I hit a dilemma.
 I love the water.
-I have no problem with being up high.
-I am terrified of taking the step off - what do I do??
-Well, people are watching, people are cheering, so...
-I suck it up and jump.
-And, it's AWESOME!
+I have no problem with heights.
+But, I was terrified of taking the step off — what do I do??
+Well, people were watching, people were cheering, so I sucked it up and jumped.
+And, it was AWESOME!

-Now it's time to regroup and fuel up.
-ARC provides a hearty river lunch consisting of sandwiches, fruit, and cookies, and after the morning's action I can say that a simple turkey sandwich never tasted so good.
-We have a few minutes to explore, and after a super short hike up a trail we find yet another way to get wet!
+Now it was time to regroup and fuel up.
+ARC provided a hearty river lunch consisting of sandwiches, fruit, and cookies.
+After the morning's action, I can say that a simple turkey sandwich never tasted so good.
+We had a few minutes to explore, and after a very short hike up a trail, we found yet another way to get wet!

-Obviously, it was a warm day. :) We had fun talking with the folks from the other rafts.
+It was a warm day.
+We had fun talking with the folks from the other rafts.
 It really was an eclectic group.

-We are soon back in our rafts and ready to move along - we are happily anticipating the rapids to come.
-There are also a few chances for us to take a leisurely swim, a few more jumping experiences, and a few fun surprises.
+We were soon back in our rafts and ready to move along — we were happily anticipating the rapids to come.
+There were also a few chances for us to take a leisurely swim, a few more jumping experiences, and a few fun surprises.

 Bob asked us if we wanted to go surfing.
 I had no idea what he meant.
-I soon learned it seemingly meant submerging the exact part of the raft where I was seated into a wave - for an extended portion of time - and I laughed.
+I soon learned he meant submerging the exact part of the raft where I was seated into a wave — for an extended portion of time.
+I laughed.
 A lot.

-Honestly, I am so glad I pushed my boundaries and decided to join my coworkers for this adventure.
-If you get the chance - do it.
-Plan to stay close and spend a few days exploring the heart of the Adirondacks — Bob pointed out some beautiful hiking trails that led to scenic overlooks and the rivers edge.
+Honestly, I was so glad I pushed my boundaries and decided to join my coworkers for this adventure.
+If you get the chance — do it.
+Plan to stay close and spend a few days exploring the heart of the Adirondacks.
+Bob pointed out some beautiful hiking trails that lead to scenic overlooks and the river's edge.
 Whether you're in your 20s or 40s, it's definitely an Adirondack experience to remember.
-I would absolutely go again - invite me along if you don't want to be oldest one in your raft!
+I would absolutely go again — invite me along if you don't want to be the oldest one in your raft!

 *When using the term wimps, I am undeniably referring to myself as a wimp.
-I am relating my experience as a wimp on a whitewater rafting trip.
 I would like to clarify that in no way am I referring to you.
 I am sure you are not a wimp.
-I also do not think only wimps like to whitewater raft.
-Or that the Hudson River is either wimpy or only good rafting if you're a wimp.
-And, actually, after this trip, I do not think I am that much of a wimp either - you can't hear me screaming in the video, right?
+Actually, after this trip, I do not think I am that much of a wimp either — you can't hear me screaming in the video, right?